pepelepew71/ros_gps_nav/README.md

 Based on [geonav_transform](http://wiki.ros.org/geonav_transform) .

-Use navsat_transform_node datum as the origin on map.
-And transfer the gps target to map target by tf utm -> map.
+Use navsat_transform_node datum as the origin of map.
+And transfer gps target to map by tf utm -> map.

 Make sure gps_nav datum is the same with navsat_transform_node datum.